commonpike/multipackage/README.md

 ## releasing

 Releasing is done using a Github action, on `Release`.
+Use the  Github UI to create a new release.
+Make sure to use a valid semantic version as a tag name (for NPM).

 If you want to call the target from the command line, you can, using `make release (tag)`; it would require a